 "Shoppers should always cross-shop dealerships of the same brand in their town," Moody said.
 "If you know you want a Ford Fusion, be sure to ask two or three local Ford dealers for their best price and give the other dealerships a chance to beat it."
 The concept holds used cars for sale as well as new cars.

 Cars lose value quickly, even if they haven't sustained a lot of wear and tear and are still in great shape.
 If a certified, pre-owned vehicle has low mileage, the previous owner has likely swallowed the cost of depreciation for you without beating up the car.

 "Cars' values begin to drop as soon as the cars are driven off the dealership lot," said Cindy Balser, senior vice president at KeyBank.
 "Given that, purchasing a used car over a new car might make more financial sense."

-Word of mouth is still the most reliable form of advertising.
-Leverage your networks in real life and on social media.
+Word of mouth is still one of the most reliable forms of advertising.
+Leverage your networks both in real life and on social media.
 Many people will be more than happy to share their good experiences with dealerships — or vent about their dreadful ones.

 For most people, price is a major determining factor when buying a car — but don't let it be the only factor.
 Sacrificing quality for price is likely to cost you more money in the long run.

 "The biggest mistake people make when purchasing a car is they buy for price — not for quality," according to CarMax.
 "Make sure the vehicle has gone through a rigorous quality inspection so you can feel confident it will last for the long haul."

 Many shoppers are hesitant to buy online because a car is something they want to see up close before they decide.
 But buying online can open up an enormous range of options that no dealer could fit in a lot.

 You could even visit a dealership to see the models you're considering up close, then go online to get a better deal or find a certain color the dealership didn't have in stock.